 However, more service providers have come forward, and a quick search online will come up with a fair number now offering the service.
 When deciding which is right for you, you should consider which is the most suitable jurisdiction.

 While the GDPR only requires “a” Representative to be appointed in a member state where customers are based, given the difference between different EU member states interpretation of the GDPR processes, and cultural differences between the various member states, you may want to consider appointing a number of Representatives if this is economically feasible for you.

 If you don’t have a base in the EU and you don’t have details of your Representative in your customer-facing privacy notice, it is immediately apparent that you will have failed to meet the Article 27 duty.
 This is a red flag that you may have other incidents of potential non-compliance elsewhere.
 Whereas, if you comply with Article 27, and provide details of your Representative, this shows that you are taking GDPR compliance seriously.

 At LawBite, we can help guide businesses through the maze of implications on Brexit on their business, including how it may affect GDPR compliance.
 We can help with all aspects of Business law advice including:

 - Carrying out reviews of your current GDPR compliance, highlighting risks and suggesting steps forward

 - Advice on GDPR compliant Data Processing Agreements and data processing transfer advice

-Our lawyers provide expert legal advice to your business to ensure that your contacts are appropriate and robust.
+Our lawyers provide expert data protection legal advice to your business to ensure that your contacts are appropriate and robust.
 We also offer to review your terms and conditions and recommend updates and improvements to make them more effective and better suited to your business.